THOMASjosephCatalano/Autobiography/README.md

 ;etcetera so forth;adj-verb grammitization-words.

-;etcetera so forth,etc. so forth\.
+;etcetera so forth,etc., so forth\.

 THOMAS CATALANO ©